-A group subsidiary has a mortgage on other assets of \in 8,4 million for the payment of a loan amounting to \in 3,9 million and bank guarantee letters of \in 4,5 million (31/12/2010 there was no use of the loan while the rest of the guarantee letters were \in 3,9 million).
-Also, a group's subsidiary has a loan of 400 thousand for the acquisition of VLTs secured over that equipment and loan of \in 1,75 thousand with mortgage on a building and guarantee letters.
+A group subsidiary has a mortgage on other assets of \in 8,4 million for the payment of a loan amounting to \in 3,9 million and bank guarantee letters of \in 4,5 million (31/12/2011 there was no use of the loan while the guarantee letters used were \in 3,9 million).
+Also, a group's subsidiary has a loan of \in 3,28 million with mortgage on a building and guarantee letters.